-The sleepy effect that cannabis produces is considered as its side effect, but for a number of users, it is a relief and the only hope from sleepless nights.
+The drowsiness that cannabis sometimes produces is often considered a side effect, but for a number of users, it is the only thing that enables deep, healing slumber.

-Marijuana and sleep disorders have a long history, lasting for centuries, if not even millenniums.
+Marijuana and sleep have a long history, spanning over several millennia.

-Today, many users swear that marijuana helped them overcome their sleeping problems, even the toughest of insomnias.
+Today, many users swear that marijuana helps them overcome their sleeping problems, sometimes even the toughest of insomnias.

 Is this something we should worry about?